 i).
 Community syndication: Syndicate your popular posts on digital marketing and blog communities.
 These communities have thousands of members who can promote your content.
 An example is inbound.org:

 The red highlighted section above is a recent post from Moz.
 Moz syndicated the popular post on Inbound.org and, already, 134 persons are on it.
-That’s a decent amount of engagement and the post is only going to gain more traction and links from other industry blogs.
+That’s a decent amount of engagement and the post is only going to gain more link building traction and follow links from other industry blogs.

 ii).
 Push it to the top: This is easy to do.
 Just locate the popular post and pin it to the top of your blog.
 Encourage your readers to leave comments, ask questions and share their opinions.